CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-02-13-ubuntuhour.md

 **Discussion and Activities:**
  * Discussed HAM Radio Linux applications.
  * Discussed installing Linux OS to Chromebooks, computers, and flash drives.
  * Mike is in need of some 3 ½ inch hard drives.
-If anyone has spare, please donate.
+If anyone has spare time, please donate.
- * There was request to repeat the Ventoy presentation.
+ * There was a request to repeat the Ventoy presentation.
 It is scheduled for March.
  * David introduced us to https://puter.com.
 Check it out.